dietza/dietza/README.md

 <hr>

-- 🙋🏼‍♀️  Pronouns: she | her
+- 🙋🏼‍♀️.
+Pronouns: she | her

-- 👩🏼‍💻  I’m currently working on a lightening talk about _The Impacts of Incarceration on Access to Technology_.
+- 👩🏼‍💻.
+I’m currently working on a lightening talk about _The Impacts of Incarceration on Access to Technology_.

-- 🖼 I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.
+- 🖼.
+I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.

-- 👩🏼‍🎓 I earned my bachelor's degree in Fine Visual Art with a minor in Traditional Eastern Arts from Naropa University.
+- 👩🏼‍🎓.
+I earned my bachelor's degree in Fine Visual Art with a minor in Traditional Eastern Arts from Naropa University in Boulder, CO.

-- 🧠 I’m currently learning how to build PWAs, CI/CD, Apollo Client for GraphQL, testing with Jest, Redux & much more!
+- 🧠.
+I’m currently learning how to build PWAs, CI/CD, Apollo Client for GraphQL, testing with Jest, Redux & much more!

-- ⌨️ My kind of code is:
+- ⌨️.
+My kind of code is:

   - modular, DRY and SRP
   - well-tested
   - well-documented and organized
   - accessible and responsive

-- 🌿 Ask me about why I'm a plant person...
+- 🌿.
+Ask me about why I'm a plant person...

   - Being surrounded by plants has proven psychological benefits 🌻
   - Plants provide sustainable nutrition for human bodies 🥑
   - Our air and water are cleaner when our world is greener 🌳

-- ⚡️ What I do (besides code!):
+- ⚡️.
+What I do (besides code!):

   - Run 🏃‍♀️
   - Yoga 🧘‍♀️